No738/DailyCheckIn/README.md

 # Genshin Impact automated Daily Check-in in HoYoLAB
-This software allows you to automatically check in HoYoLAB daily, and also provides a wide range of functionality for receiving and processing information.
+This software allows you to automatically check-in and get daily rewards in Genshin Impact.<br/>
+Also provides a wide range of functionality for receiving and processing information by API.

 Now in **active development** and is not yet usable.